paulmelis/dutch-skies/README.md

 ## FAQ

+* **The planes seem to be jump a bit every few seconds**

+  Updated plane location data from the OpenSky Network is only retrieved every few seconds.
+  The movemement of the virtual planes in extrapolated based on the last received data, so might be a little bit off until the next set of data points is retrieved.

+  Also see the next question.

 * **The sky-mode virtual planes are not aligned very well with the real-world planes!**

   Yes, this is expected and almost unavoidable, although the virtual overlay